DeshmukhMalhar/certificate-generation/readme.md

 - Ensure the `domain` file is not empty; otherwise, certificate generation will fail.
 - The `VALIDITY` environment variable controls the certificate validity period (defaults to **365 days**).
 - The `.pfx` file contains both the private key and the certificate.
 If `PASSWORD` is set, it will be required when importing the `.pfx`.
+- All environment variables can be set manually or via a `.env` file for convenience.